-The maximum amount of ACC earners' levy deductions is \$1,819.66.
-You may be due for a refund from ACC if your shareholder-employee remuneration is from 2 or more companies and the combined total is over \$130,911.
-Please call ACC on 0508 426 837 to find out more about the refund process.
+The maximum amount of ACC earners' levy deductions is \$1,993.54.
+You may be due for a refund from ACC if your shareholder-employee remuneration is from 2 or more companies and the combined total is over \$136,544.
+Find out more about the refund process at acc.co.nz/multiple-employer-adjustment